aws-solutions-library-samples/guidance-for-self-calibrating-level-4-digital-twins-on-aws/README.md

 If a user is ensure where to start for their application, consider starting the measurment noise with the observed variance in the incoming IoT data.

 TwinFlow utilizes an S3 Bucket to save the current state of the UKF to peristent storage.
-Hence, each time a new calibration worker is generated in AWS Batch, TwinFlow will look for an archieved file in an S3 bucket restart the filering.
+Hence, each time a new calibration worker is generated in AWS Batch, TwinFlow will look for an archived file in an S3 bucket to restart the filtering.

 UKF uses "black box" functions for both the transition function and observation function.
 TwinFlow UKF is an object with default functions that exhibit a linear assumption.
 In this example, we do not overwrite the observation function as a linear assumption is reasonable.
 However, we would like to call the digital twin for each transition function execution.
 Thus, in this example we create our own function that includes any algorithm a user desires.
 Here, we include coefficient clips for stability, we use TwinFlow to execute the FMU and return the values back to the UKF.
 Notice, that this digital twin is run transiently and TwinFlow will determine when convergence has been achieved terminating the simulation.